Landman (TV series): Female characters

+Paul Harvey

 On June 23, 2025, Paulynne, Inc., which owns and controls all of famed broadcaster Paul Harvey's intellectual property, sued Paramount Global in New York federal court.
-The company sued Paramount for using a 90 second audio clip from The Rest of the Story in the Paramount+ TV show Landman without permission.
+The company sued Paramount for using a 90-second audio clip from The Rest of the Story in Landman without permission.
 Paramount used a segment about rising gas prices from Harvey's 2009 "Gas Crisis" episode in the opening of Landmans Season 1 finale.
 The lawsuit accused Paramount of failing to obtain permission to use the clip as well as editing the clip to change Harvey's viewpoint with regard to government fossil-fuel policies and his interest in alternative fuels.

-The program has also been criticized for presenting female characters as caricatures and negative stereotypes of women.